Santa Cruz, CA has a F safety grade (17/100) with a violent crime rate of 613 per 100,000, 74% above the national average.

 FBI UCR Data Snapshot: Santa Cruz, CA

-Santa Cruz, CA — reporting population 61,346 in 2024 — recorded 376 violent crimes and 1,543 property crimes in the FBI Uniform Crime Reporting (UCR) Program's Table 8 city-level submissions.
+Santa Cruz, CA, reporting population 61,346 in 2024, recorded 376 violent crimes and 1,543 property crimes in the FBI Uniform Crime Reporting (UCR) Program's Table 8 city-level submissions.
 The city's violent crime rate works out to 612.9 per 100,000 residents, while the property crime rate reaches 2515.2 per 100,000.
-Combining those two rates against national benchmarks yields a composite safety grade of F (High Risk), scoring 0 out of 100.
+Combining those two rates against national benchmarks yields a composite safety grade of F (High Risk), scoring 17 out of 100.

 Within the violent crime count, aggravated assault accounted for 284 incidents, robbery 63, murder 3, and rape 26 in 2024.
-Property crime splits into larceny-theft (1,363), burglary (83), motor vehicle theft (97), and arson (46).
+Property crime splits into larceny-theft (1,363), burglary (83), and motor vehicle theft (97); the FBI UCR Program tracks arson (46) as a separate offense category, so it is not included in the property crime total above.
 Larceny-theft and other property offenses typically dominate city crime counts, and larceny-theft leads Santa Cruz's mix at 71.0% of all Part I offenses.

 Is Santa Cruz, CA Safe?
 Safety Assessment